-- Check whether the state of the file system configuration information is normal.
+- State of the file system configuration information is normal.

 Execute the following commands and check that the host name of the shared node which the sfcinfo(8) command and the sfcrscinfo(8) command display and the host name specified by the "sfcadm -m" command line in the backup file created by the execution of the sfcgetconf(8) command are the same.